YunmeiL/yunmeil.github.io/index.markdown

 <img height='450' align="right" src="assets/images/banners/IMG_3204.jpeg"/>
  <p style="text-align:justify; text-justify:inter-ideograph;">
 <font size=3>Hi!
-I'm currently a Ph.D.
-Candidate at the <a href="https://www.ufl.edu" target="_blank">University of Florida</a> in the  <a href="https://www.ise.ufl.edu" target="_blank">Department of Industrial and Systems Engineering</a>, where I am fortunate to be advised by <a href="https://www.ise.ufl.edu/kaber/" target="_blank">Dr. David Kaber</a>.
-I'm also minoring in Statistics and expect to complete my degree in <i>December 2023</i>.<br/>

-As a researcher, I'm interested in using theories and principles of human factors in systems design and systems engineering to analyze, model, and develop various human-in-the-loop systems in order to make them safer and more efficient. <br/>
+I am a Tenure-Track Assistant Professor in the <a href="https://engineering.louisville.edu/academics/departments/industrial/" target="_blank">Industrial Engineering Department</a> at the <a href="https://louisville.edu/" target="_blank">University of Louisville</a>.
+In addition, I am also a Theme Director for Human-Centric AI at the <a href="https://engineering.louisville.edu/research/centersinstitutes/human-systems-engineering/" target="_blank">Center for Human Systems Engineering (CHSE)</a>, enriching the center's focus on integrating AI and human factors.

 <html>